jboss-container-images/rhpam-7-image/README.md

-# Red Hat Process Automation Manager 7 standalone CeKit Module
+# Business Automation Manager Open Editions 7 standalone CeKit Module

 This repo contains the base module that installs the product artifacts in the target OpenShift image.